CurtisPeng123/MFVRPBTW-PR/README.md

-# Mixed Fleet Vehicle Routing Problem with Backhauls and Time Windows (MFVRPBTW)
+# Mixed Fleet Vehicle Routing Problem with Backhauls, Time Windows, and Partial Recharging (MFVRPBTW-PR)
-Gurobi implementation of the Mixed Fleet Vehicle Routing Problem with Backhauls, Time Windows, and Partial Recharging (MFVRPBTW-PR), including Gurobi MILP models, benchmark datasets, and reproducible experiments.
+This repository provides the benchmark instances, mathematical programming implementation, and reproducible computational experiments accompanying the paper.

 ## Overview